-Although not all volunteers in this study will have the novel vaccine, all volunteers will have an aerosol BCG Challenge.
-To understand how effective the new vaccine is at helping the body's immune system to "fight off" the BCG in the lungs, all volunteers will also have washings taken from their lungs in a procedure called a bronchoscopy.
-The bronchoscopy will take place 14 days after the BCG challenge and is explained below.
+To understand how the body's immune system is responding to the vaccinations all volunteers will have blood tests taken at follow-up visits.
+Volunteers without diabetes also have washings taken from their lungs in a procedure called a bronchoscopy.
+The bronchoscopy will take place 14 days after the BCG booster and is explained below.